-- -v This option reports the version number and exits. - -v This option reports the version number and build options, and exits. - -X lock-file This option acquires a lock on the specified file at runtime; this helps to prevent duplicate named instances from running simultaneously.
+- -v This option reports the version number and exits. - -V This option reports the version number and build options, and exits. - -X lock-file This option acquires a lock on the specified file at runtime; this helps to prevent duplicate named instances from running simultaneously.
 Use of this option overrides the lock-file option in named.conf.
-If set to none, the lock file check is disabled. - -x cache-file This option loads data from cache-file into the cache of the default view.
+If set to none, the lock file check is disabled.